keyasha99/configure-ad/README.md

 <img src="https://i.imgur.com/WhB4AhI.png" height="80%" width="80%" alt="Configure Active Directory"/>
 </p>
 <p>
 Once the configuration is done, your Windows Server will restart itself.
+When logging back in to the server, make sure you put mydomain.com/[username] for user.
+Use the same password as before.
 </p>
 <br />